rugbyprof/CMPS-Cryptography/Program_2.md

 The randomized version contains randomly generated alphabets for each of the 26 individual ciphers.
 Of course a weak random number generator would render the cipher susceptible to cracking, but otherwise it should be a pretty decent symmetric key cipher.
 For a computer to generate a unique / random tableau is trivial, and if we can reliably generate the same tableau for sender and receiver we can ensure the algorithm is deterministic.

 > Note: Were using the stock random number generator provided by python.
-This is considered a pseudo-random number generator, so you wouldn't be using this in a production system.
+This is considered a pseudo-random number generator, so you wouldn't necessarily be using this in a production system.
+But, maybe our version of Vigenère will be viable.
+That's a discussion for later.

 #### Randomized